mozilla/cargo-vet/book/src/specifying-trust.md

 keeps trust relationships direct and easy to reason about.
 That said, you can always inspect the `trusted.toml` of other projects for inspiration, and explicitly adopt any entries that meet your requirements.

+## Multiple Repositories

+The `audits` directive can also be used to coordinate audits across a single organization with multiple repositories.
+There are two primary approaches:
+* Record audits in a central repository, and have each repository reference that central audit set in its `trusted.toml`.
+* Record audits in the repository where they're first needed, and have each repository reference each other repository.